tkumar07/GiftTrackr/team/LEARNING.md

 React experience building web browser application for the Excursion club so that staff members can manage members, gear, and the staff roster.
 Used: Typescript, React and Node frameworks, AWS S3 for images, Git for collaboration and version control, Vercel for hosting, Figma for design and user testing, Tailwind for CSS styling, and MongoDB with REST APIs for NoSQL database management.

 Archit:
+I am a fourth-year CS major, and in my free time, I do music, and love films as well!
+I will be serving as the product owner of our team.

 Shang-Hsun: